JohnScience/midpoint/DESIGN.md

     }
 ```

 where \$fn_name and \$t are [identifier and type designator](https://doc.rust-lang.org/rust-by-example/macros/designators.html), respectively.

 This implementation is nearly identical to that of [Eli Dupree], yet instead of [wrapping_add] this implementation utilizes feature-gated unsafe [unchecked_add].
 As the comment explains, [wrapping_add] restricts the implementation of addition, unlike [unchecked_add].
-While these implementations produce the same assembly for x86 instruction set, [the author]
+While these implementations produce the same assembly for x86 instruction set, [the author] is convinced that [unchecked_add] is better because the overflow is impossible in this case (and the proof is provided).
 The exact assembly can be found on [godbo.lt](https://godbolt.org/z/5bx8M7G5h), where one can also run [llvm-mca] on the assembly for the purpose of static performance analysis.

 # Saved work